 Parents/carers have a legal duty to make sure their child attends school regularly.
 The Academy can make a referral to the local authority where parents/carers are failing in their legal duty.
 The local authority has the power to enforce school attendance where this becomes problematic, including the power to prosecute parents/carers who fail to ensure their child’s regular attendance at school.
 If found guilty parents/ carers could be fined up to £2500 and/ or imprisoned for 3 months.

-Penalty notices are fines of £60 if paid within 21 days and £120 if paid between 12 and 28 days.
+Penalty notices are fines of £60 and £120 if paid between 12 and 28 days.
 They are an alternative to prosecution of parents for failing to ensure their child attends school regularly.